rwth-acis/process-mining-for-bots/README.md

 # process-mining-for-bots

-This framework provides modules that can be used to do various process mining tasks on bot models
+This framework provides modules that can be used to do various process mining tasks on bot models.
+It also contains a demo notebook that demonstrates how to use the framework.

 ## Installation